Should you get an inflatable SUP or a hard paddle board?

 Decide if Convenience And Size Matters

 Accessing certain beach or lake fronts is not possible without considerable walking.
-Whether this is over asphalt or in the woods a hard board paddle board gets unwieldy and heavy very fast.
+Whether this is over asphalt or in the woods a hard board gets unwieldy and heavy very fast.
 With a length ranging from nine to 14 feet long, and weight that averages between 26 and 30 pounds, a hard board is more difficult to manage because of their size.

 Smaller people with small hands may encounter problems trying to carry a hard board by themselves.
-This is especially true for paddle boarders trying to wrestle their board and gear across busy streets and crowded beaches just to reach the water.
+This is especially true for boarders trying to wrestle their board and gear across busy streets and crowded beaches just to reach the water.
 Boards 14 feet long tend to try the patience of drivers waiting for you and your board to clear the street on a hot day.

-Paddle board experts recommend trying to load a board on your vehicle before committing to a purchase.
+Experts recommend trying to load a board on your vehicle before committing to a purchase.
 Strongly consider renting the board type you have your eye on to understand what is better for you rather than what board looks good.

 Choose a Paddle Board for Your Pet